WE ARE ALL CONNECTED. OUR ACTIONS REFLECT OUTWARD AND FORM OUR REALITY.

 in the studio

-Nan is currently beginning a new body of work that continues her research and interests in environmental conservation.
-New to her output are her photographs on paper which are available for purchase.
+Nan is currently beginning new sculptures that continue her research and interests in environmental conservation.
+New to her body of work are her photographs on archival paper which are available for purchase.
 (Nan’s complete Biography and CV appear through the top links)

 upcoming workshops & exhibitions